 I see myself as easy going, approachable and friendly.
-I am loyal and tenacious and I stick with things once I get started.
-I always think there is more to learn, and I like having a goal or working towards something.
+I am loyal and tenacious, and I stick with things once I get started.
+There is more to learn, and I like having a goal or working towards something.

-I also take feedback well, because I believe people have insights to offer...ones that I can’t always see on my own and I'm curious.
+I also take feedback well, because people have insights to offer...ones that I can’t always see on my own and I'm curious.
 I can be witty.
 I love a good story or joke.
-And I can diffuse a difficult situation with humor and by remaining fairly calm.
+And I can diffuse difficult situations with humor and by remaining calm.

 I am straight-forward, but not in a bombastic way.
 I can be impatient, however.
 I can just seem too "on point" at times.
 However, this can be useful in getting to the core of something.

-I like the neighborhood my wife and I live in, in Baltimore.
-It is called Upper Fells Point and it is near the water.
-My wife and I really enjoy how eclectic the neighborhood has become.
+I like the neighborhood I live in called Upper Fells Point and it is near the water.
+We really enjoy how eclectic the neighborhood has become.

-Every Friday my wife and I go out to dinner, something I look forward to.
-Occasionally, we also enjoy vegetating and bingeing on a series such as recent Netflix series called You and The Crown.
+Every Friday my wife and I go out to dinner.
+Occasionally, we also enjoy vegetating and bingeing on TV series.